José Clímaco

-José Clímaco (born 1924–1985) was a Filipino film director.
+José Clímaco (1902–1985) was a Filipino film director.

 As a budding composer and director, Climaco spent part of the studying filmmaking in Hollywood by 1939.
 Upon his return to Manila, he became the manager of a radio station.
 He met his wife, Lilian Velez, when she won first place in a singing contest sponsored by his station.
-They were married in 1942 and they had one child named Vivian (1944–2021).
+They were married in 1942 and they had one child named Vivian.
+During the Second World War, Climaco was briefly arrested by the Japanese and tortured in Fort Santiago.

 Climaco joined Filippine Films & Philippine Pictures as a director after the World War II.
 He directed his wife in her film debut, and in several films afterwards which she had starred in with her leading man, the former child actor Narding Anzures.
 Perhaps the most famous film he made with Velez was Ang Kabukiran, a film inspired by a song composed by his father-in-law and popularized by his wife.